 The cost of your vet visits will depend heavily on what type of visit it is and where you live.
 The eastern and western United States are much more densely populated than the center so you can expect to pay more in these areas, and the west will be slightly more than the east.
 However, the higher population and increased costs also mean a better chance your doctor will have better equipment and more experience.
 In the central states, especially where the population is more sparse, you will often save a few dollars.

 What Can I Expect When I Get to The Vet?

 You will need to keep your cat in a carrier at all times when in the clinic because other animals can increase your pet’s stress level and may even chase them.
 You will need to sign in when you arrive and usually need to spend a few minutes in a small waiting area like you do at a regular doctor visit.
 After a short time, the vet will call you into the back and usually begins the examination by weighing the cat while still in the carrier.
-The vet will then remove the cat from the carrier and weigh it again to get the correct weight of the cat.
+The vet will then remove the cat from the carrier and weigh the carrier again to get the correct weight of the cat.

-Once your vet has the cat’s weight, it will continue the examination by checking the ears for signs of infection and parasites.
+Once your vet has the cat’s weight, they will continue the examination by checking the ears for signs of infection and parasites.
 Ear mites will look like a clump of black dirt or coffee grounds.
-The doctor will also need to check the eyes and mouth and check to ensure adequate flexibility in its limbs and joints, and they will also push on the stomach to feel for any lumps or signs of pain.
+The doctor will also need to check the eyes and mouth and ensure adequate flexibility in its limbs and joints, and they will also push on the stomach to feel for any lumps or signs of pain.
 If your cat is still a kitten, your vet may give vaccination shots.
 Following your appointment, you might need to schedule more appointments for additional vaccinations or routine checkups.
 It’s also a good idea to purchase your flea and tick medication, which also helps protect them from heartworm, even if it is an indoor cat.

-The following chart will explain how much it might cost different procedures in different parts of the country.
+The following chart will explain how much it might cost for different procedures in different parts of the country.